ThetaLang/Theta/README.md

 ![ThetaLang](https://github.com/user-attachments/assets/fd4238c5-096a-43a6-96c7-40343572b4d4)

-I started this project knowing nothing about C++ and thought it would be fun to learn the language by creating my own programming language, Theta.
-The language has no real purpose and was built purely for educational purposes

-# Theta Language Specification

-## Introduction
 Theta is a strongly typed, functional, compiled programming language designed to be data-driven and composable, with built-in support for pattern matching and modular organization through capsules.
 The language aims to provide a clean and expressive syntax while ensuring type safety and functional programming paradigms.

 [Click here to view the formal language grammar in BNF format](doc/theta_grammar.bnf)